huggingface/blog/leaderboards-on-the-hub-upstage.md

 - **Ko-CommonGEN V2**: A newly made benchmark for the Open Ko-LLM Leaderboard assesses whether LLMs can generate outputs that align with Korean common sense given certain conditions, testing the model’s capacity to produce contextually and culturally relevant outputs in the Korean language.

 ## A leaderboard in action: the barometer of Ko-LLM
 The Open Ko-LLM Leaderboard has exceeded expectations, with over 1,000 models submitted.
-In comparison, the English Open LLM Leaderboard now hosts over 4,000 models.
-Within just five months of its launch, we've achieved a quarter of that number, a highly encouraging feat.
-We're incredibly grateful for this widespread participation, which shows the vibrant interest in Korean LLM development.
+In comparison, the Original English Open LLM Leaderboard now hosts over 4,000 models.
+The Ko-LLM leaderboard has achieved a quarter of that number in just five months of its launch.
+We're grateful for this widespread participation, which shows the vibrant interest in Korean LLM development.

 Of particular note is the diverse competition, encompassing individual researchers, corporations, and academic institutions such as KT, Lotte Information & Communication, Yanolja, MegaStudy Maum AI, 42Maru, the Electronics and Telecommunications Research Institute (ETRI), KAIST, and Korea University.
 One standout submission is KT's Mi:dm 7B model, which not only topped the rankings among models with 7B parameters or fewer but also became accessible for public use, marking a significant milestone.